Domain Fronting

 This maps a request hostname to a different TCP-connect target.
 The TLS SNI and the Host header both stay as requestHost.
 Only the IP the lib dials changes.

-Think curl's --resolve flag, or manually editing /etc/hosts.
-You're saying "when I ask for host A, open the TCP socket to host B's IP, but otherwise pretend nothing changed".
+Think curl's --resolve flag, or manually editing /etc/hosts: when the request asks for host A, the TCP socket opens to host B's IP, but everything else stays as if nothing changed.
 Useful for hitting a specific CDN edge node, testing a new origin, or pinning to a known-good IP.

 Per-request Host header, classic SNI != Host fronting

 For real domain fronting (SNI=A, Host=B), set the Host header explicitly on the request.
-The URL you pass picks the TCP dial target and the SNI.
-The Host header you set is what the CDN edge sees inside the decrypted HTTP request.
+The URL passed to the request picks the TCP dial target and the SNI.
+The Host header is what the CDN edge sees inside the decrypted HTTP request.

 Classic fronting setup